-Most paid community owners focus on growth — more members, more launches, more content.
+Most paid community owners focus on growth — more members, more content, more launches.
 Churn is the leak in the bucket they never get around to fixing.
 But a community losing 8% of its members every month has to replace those members just to stay flat.
-Fix the leak and the growth compounds.
+Fix the leak and the growth compounds automatically.

-Here's how to reduce churn in a paid membership community — what actually drives it, and the specific automations that address each cause.
+Here's how to reduce churn in a paid membership community — what the benchmarks actually look like, what drives each type of churn, and the specific automations that address each cause.

 Why members churn — the real reasons